OpenSearchServer: History

 The OpenSearchServer project began in 2007 in Infopro Group, a French B2B media group made up of 15 subsidiaries with online and offline activities in news and information brokerage.
 Since no existing search solution offered the appropriate mix of features, price and ease of use, it was decided to create new software using available open source components.
-The three objectives of the project were: versatile feature set addressing the needs of all subsidiaries; easy access to the features via a user-friendly interface; and a comprehensive solution with a crawler, an indexer and a query interpreter.
+The three objectives of the project were: a versatile feature set addressing the needs of all subsidiaries; easy access to the features via a user-friendly interface; and a comprehensive solution with a crawler, an indexer and a query interpreter.
 The project leader was Emmanuel Keller, CIO, leading a large team of engineers among whom 3 were dedicated to the project.
 In 2008, the first application was launched and soon after about 10 others followed.

 In December 2009, Keller resigned from his position with Infopro, acquired the rights to the solution and created Jaeksoft to develop services for OpenSearchServer.
-Raphael Perez joined him and they worked together to grow the user base and customer base and create the services.
+Raphael Perez joined him, and they worked together to grow the user base and customer base and create the services.
 Jaeksoft raised a first round of seed capital in 2011.